Special Notes regarding the Meeting Minutes

 · Knights on Call: Chairman Mike Alexander

-· Knights on Call is a program to help others.
-If you want to join this group or if help is needed anywhere just send your info to Mike and he will send e mail out looking for volunteers.
-These efforts are to help parishioners with short term, easy projects and not long-term requirements.
+· This is a program to help others who may be in need.
+If you want to join this group, or if help is needed, send your info to Mike and he will send an email out looking for volunteers.
+These efforts are to help parishioners with short-term, easy projects and not long-term requirements.
+YTD – 75 hours.
+Thank you for your dedication to helping others.

 Fourth Degree Report: